vvorobjov/nrp-documentation/src/nrp/user_manual/docker_installation.rst

 +++++++++++++++
 This install procedure should work on any Linux OS, macOS (with Docker version >=18.03) and on Windows 10 if you did the :ref:`preparatory part<preliminary step>`.
 Other operating systems have not been tested and it is likely they will not work with this bash script.

 #.
 The first step is to install Docker on your system (on Windows, install it in Windows, not in the WSL Ubuntu).
+Use the `Docker installation guides <https://docs.docker.com/engine/install/>`__ for your system.
+If you're using Linux OS, for your convenience, we recommend to `allow the Docker to run as non-root user <https://docs.docker.com/engine/install/linux-postinstall/>`__, otherwise put an eye on a note at the end of the paragraph.
 #.
 Then `download the following script`_ and run it in a terminal (Linux terminal for Windows users).
 The script should auto-update itself later when needed.
 #.
-The following steps will install and configure the Docker images of the :abbr:`NRP (Neurorobotics Platform)` on your system.
+The following steps will install and configure the Docker images of the :abbr:`NRP (Neurorobotics Platform)` on your system (assuming that Docker can run as a non-root user).
 Your user data will be stored in Docker volumes.
 So everything is cleanly self contained.
 You just need to specify the release type of the NRP.

   ..  code-block:: bash